What is the award?

 Universities can submit up to three dissertations a year, which must be from different research groups.
 They must be in the field of computer science, written in the UK and awarded a degree between January of the previous year and the closing date.

-For your thesis to be considered in our Distinguished Dissertation competition it should:
+For the thesis to be considered in our Distinguished Dissertation competition it should:

 - make a noteworthy contribution to the subject